JSON+RPC 1.0 Specification

 What uses JSON+RPC?

-All software that uses JSON-RPC has been unwittingly using JSON+RPC, so it's got a pretty broad user base for a protocol that's less than one year old!
+All software that uses JSON-RPC has been unwittingly using JSON+RPC, so it's got a pretty broad user base for a protocol that's less than few years old!

-Moreover, all the other software whose designers looked at JSON-RPC and decided to roll their own RPC using JSON as a serialization format also use JSON+RPC.
+Moreover, all the other software whose designers looked at JSON-RPC and decided to roll their own RPC using JSON as a serialization format also uses JSON+RPC.

 GraphQL too.